Gentleman1983/advent-of-code/templates/kotlin/README.md

-# Advent of Coding 20xx
+# Advent of Code 20xx

 Simple project for Advent of Code 20xx.